SgtCoDFish/AshleyCPP/README.md

   - The whole library is enclosed in the `ashley` namespace.
 Use `using namespace ashley;` to save typing if you want.
   - You can `#include` individual headers (organised in a similar way to the Java packages) or use `#include "Ashley/AshleyCore.hpp"`
   - Java generic functions that take vararg lists of `Class<? extends Component>` are replaced by `std::initializer_list<std::type_index>`.
-Some functions also provide variadic template overloads which may be easier to use; check the documentation for specific occurrences.
+Some functions also provide template overloads which may be easier to use; check the documentation for specific occurrences.
-  - Many places where references to class type in Java were pass to a method are replaced by passing an `std::shared_ptr`.
+  - Many places where references to class type in Java were passed to a method are replaced by passing an `std::shared_ptr`.

 - Component
   - `virtual std::type_index identify() const;`
     Added to help with type identification; can be called by Component-derived types using a base class `Component *` to identify the derived class polymorphically.

 - ComponentType
-  - `getFor`, `getBitsFor` and `getIndexFor`
-  All have `std::type_index` and templated versions.

   - `operator==` and `operator!=`
   Two ComponentTypes are equal if they have the same index, i.e. they represent the same type.